akandola96/Ab_Subgroup_Assignment/README.md

   This is referred to as the *scores_file*

  **attach_scores_to_queries**.
-As hsubgroup does not include SeqID information, it must be attached to the scores by means of this function.
-This function uses the FASTA formatted queries and the *scores_file* produced by **run_hsubgroup** file to write to a .csv file of the format shown below:
+As hsubgroup does not include SeqID information, this information must be attached to the scores by means of this function.
+This function uses the FASTA formatted queries and the *scores_file* produced by **run_hsubgroup** to write to a .csv file of the format shown below:

   |SeqID|Primary subgroup assignment|Score|Secondary subgroup assignment|Score2|
   |----|----|----|----|----|